TREASURES FROM RURAL JHARKHAND

 The colours used in this picture (red, black, yellow, and white) are natural earth colours foraged from the wild or purchased from local merchants.
 Chewing twigs are used as paint brushes, while cloth rags are used to apply the base coat.

-Shri Bulu Imam discovered a rock art site in ISCO village of Barkagaon block of Hazaribagh district in 1991 and brought it to light.
+Shri Bulu Imam discovered a rock art site in ISKO village of Barkagaon block of Hazaribagh district in 1991 and brought it to light.
 The rock arts, according to ASI, date from 3000-7000 BC and are from the Paleolithic age.
 A large number of stone tools have been discovered in close proximity to the rock art site.

 Following the discovery of Isco rock arts, a strange resemblance was discovered between the motifs of rock arts and the paintings painted on the walls of local people’s dwellings.
 They created the paintings on two occasions: one after the rainy season and before the harvest season, and the other during weddings.